opalj/JCG/jcg_annotations/src/main/resources/Java8PolymorphicCalls.md

 ##J8PC5
 [//]: # (MAIN: j8pc5/SuperClass)
-Tests the resolution of a polymorphic calls when a class extends an abstract class that declares an abstract method
+Tests the resolution of a polymorphic calls when a class extends an abstract class that declares an abstract method.

 ```java
 // j8pc5/SuperClass.java
 package j8pc5;